stephbuon/hansard-speakers/README.md

 This step was applied last because of the inherent uncertainties in infering the true names of speakers as opposed to the (relative certainty of the other methods). (with great care).

 The `hansard-speakers` Wiki documents (enter).
 The rules and assumptions for infering speakers can be found [here](https://github.com/stephbuon/hansard-speakers/wiki/Hansard-Speaker-Names-Inferences).
-A full list of sentence IDs where the speaker was infered can be found on the Wiki [here](), or downloaded as a csv file [here]().
+A full list of sentence IDs where the speaker was infered can be viewed on the Wiki [here](), or downloaded as a csv file [here]().

 (random sampling accuracy?)